Black Bean and Corn Enchiladas (freezer meal)

 Recipe Notes

 Note that this recipe makes two trays of enchiladas.
-If you would like to make just one tray, half the ingredients.
+If you would like to make just one tray, halve the ingredients.